Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

 \end{pro}

-\begin{rem} A special feature of genus-zero Gromov--Witten theory is that we do not need a globally-defined torus action on the affine family to apply the Equivariant Regular Specialization Theorem \ref{skid equiv}: a torus action on the central fiber is enough. \end{rem}
+\begin{rem} A special feature of genus zero Gromov--Witten theory is that we do not need a globally defined torus action on the family over $\aA^m$ to apply the equivariant regular specialization theorem (Theorem~\ref{skid equiv}): a torus action on the central fiber is enough, as soon as the normal bundle of the central fiber is torus equivariant. \end{rem}